-Joint Employment has become a very popular employment model for Umbrella Companies and Contractors, the arrangement between a minimum of two entities within a contractor supply chain.
+Joint Employment has become a very popular employment model for Umbrella Companies and Contract Agencies, the arrangement between a minimum of two entities within a contractor supply chain.
 The most commonplace entities in this chain are the recruitment agency and payroll intermediary, although this is not exclusive.

 Are Joint Employment Arrangements Legal?